 One of the most common questions I get on Instagram is about my in-flight routine: what products I bring, how to get over flying anxiety, and tips for long-haul flights.
-As you guys know, I travel a LOT—and I now have everything down to a science.
+As many of you know, I travel a LOT (65 countries and counting) and I now have everything down to a science.
 Below, check out a list of the things I have with me on every flight, and my tips for feeling great after you land.

 1. Compression Socks: